th1j5/ouroboros.rocks/content/docs/irmd.md

 draft: false
 ---

-The most important structure in recursive networks are layers, that are built op from [elements](/docs/elements/) called Inter-Process Communication Processes (IPCPs).
+The most important structure in recursive networks are the layers, that are built op from [elements](/docs/elements/) called Inter-Process Communication Processes (IPCPs).
+(Note again that the layers in recursive networks are not the same as layers in the OSI model).

 <center>
 {{<figure class="fl w-90"